-The amount of truly awesome apps, games and shorts for the Gear VR just keeps getting bigger.
-And with the Samsung Gear VR (2016) on sale, everything has clicked into place for Samsung's (and Facebook's) mobile VR plans even with the PlayStation VR and Daydream View for competition.
+The amount of truly great apps, games and shorts for the Samsung Gear VR just keeps getting bigger.
+And with the Gear VR (2017) now on sale, everything has clicked into place for Samsung's (and Facebook's) mobile VR plans, even with the likes of PlayStation VR and Daydream View for competition.

-Here's our roundup of the best apps, games, demos, short films and interactive experiences available right now.
+Here's our roundup of the best apps, games, demos, short films and interactive experiences available for Gear VR right now.
 The list will continue to grow, so we'll update this feature as and when demos become games and teasers become full experiences.

 The verdict: Samsung Gear VR (2017) review